Jeroenvdbroek/AmstradSchneider/amstrad-pc1512-gotek-project.md

 # Giving My Amstrad PC1512 a Second Life (and a Second Floppy Drive)

-I've had my Amstrad PC1512 SD for years, but lately its original 5.25" diskettes have been giving up on me — read errors, "abort/retry" prompts, the works.
+It was my (families) first real computer.
+It arrived somewhere in 1986/87.
+After moving to a new place i had space for it at my own place.
+So i had to try it out ofcourse.
+I noticed its original 5.25" diskettes have been giving up on me : read errors, "abort/retry" prompts, the works.
 Forty-year-old magnetic media doesn't last forever.
-This post is the story of how a dying floppy problem turned into a full weekend (okay, several weekends) project: researching, ordering, cutting plastic, flashing firmware, and eventually getting a proper solid-state floppy emulator running as a second drive.
+This post is the story of how a dying floppy problem turned into a little project: researching, ordering, cutting plastic, flashing firmware, and eventually getting a proper solid-state floppy emulator running as a second drive.

 ![The PC1512 as it normally sits, with its keyboard and monitor](/assets/images/pc1512-overview.jpg)

 ## The problem: no such thing as a USB 5.25" drive

-My first instinct was to look for a USB 5.25" floppy drive to read the failing diskettes on a modern PC.
-Turns out that's a dead end — those bridge boards were only ever made for 3.5" drives.
+My first instinct was to look for a USB 5.25" floppy drive to read the failing diskettes on a modern PC and ofcourse write new diskettes (if i could find them).
+Turns out that's a dead end, those bridge boards were only ever made for 3.5" drives.
 5.25" media predates USB by too long; nobody ever built the adapter.
-If you're chasing this same idea, stop — it doesn't exist.
+If you're chasing this same idea, stop: it doesn't exist.

 ## The real fix: Gotek + FlashFloppy